Hit Enter to Search or X to close

 I used a Pinterest board to get this done.
 It was quick and easy to search and add stuff on there.
 This will help communicate what you have in mind to your photographer.
 It’s a nice kickoff document in my opinion.

-We used to travel a lot so finding photographers was not always easy.
-We’re not very active on Instagram either so we opted for word of mouth.
+We travel a lot, so finding photographers was not always easy.
+We’re not very active on Instagram either, so the first time we sought out a photographer, we opted for word of mouth.
 We asked friends and we asked groups of other web freelancers.
 I checked a few of my peers out and asked who took their photos for them.
 I am incredibly picky about what I want so I made sure to work with someone that would get my vibe.
 It’s not about looking good for me, it’s about giving you a feel for who I am.
 For Augustin, it’s more of a question of “not looking like a serial killer”.
 He has an unfortunate history with portraits and squinting in a scary manner.

 Plus, I can’t imagine optimizing websites while taking a long sexy walk on the beach or lounging in an office cubicle.

 That’s just not me (or anyone else you want to work with).
 Sun reflection and neon white glare are things that do not picture well either so eh!
 I love working from home on my sofa but I know that what makes working from home good for me is my partner.
 We tend to work in the same space without necessarily having conversations.
 So we decided to go for a common photoshoot in our office space.